dlpnd/nvr-wiki/docs/Shaders/ShadowsExteriors.md

 ### BlurRadius

-Blur strength for denoising screenspace shadows
+Blur strength for denoising screenspace shadows.
+Keep low, otherwise a lot of pixelation will occur.

->Default: 5.0
+>Default: 1.0

 ---